Features

 Native database drivers

-Raw TCP and file access is of course supported by the framework to support custom protocols and file formats.
+Of course, raw TCP/UDP and file access is supported by the toolkit to enable custom protocols and file formats.
 I/O happens through a blocking stream interface that effectively hides the fact that the underlying operations are actually event based.

 Performance